freitass/todo.txt-vim/README.markdown

 ## What is this plugin ?

-This plugin is a fork of freitass todo.txt (see section 1.3) vim plugin adding a nice two level sorting function designed for todo.txt files (see section 1.4).
+This plugin is a fork of freitass todo.txt (see section 1.3) vim plugin adding a nice two level sorting function designed for todo.txt files and a complete function for context and projects (see section 1.4).

 ## Install